tmkaplan94/Elucidate/README.md

 	some collisions and possibly pausing the game can cause the player to character to aim slightly away from the cursor.

+	Upon disconnecting from a game, an error message occurs, but the game remains running appropriately.

+	If a player plays a multiplayer game in which the game ends due to all but one player disconnecting without dying(ie. the leave option in the pause menu) and then any player attempts to play a single player game, the game will crash on win or loss condition.
+	This does not occur in multiplayer and since the game is meant to be multiplayer, this bug was no the highest priority.